wjson2002/database/report/project1.md

 I Spent a lot of time fixing bugs and unable to pinpoint why write/read records fails in some cases.

 After submission deadline (Grace period):
-I ended up changing the entire structure of my design by moving the slot directory orginally located at end of page and moved it to the front of the page.
+I ended up changing the entire structure of my design by moving the slot directory originally located at end of page and moved it to the front of the page.
 This fixed a lot of buffer issues I was encountering and made design simpler.
-Also used CLion debugger to speed up debugging process.
+Also used CLion debugger to pinpoint where seg faults occur to speed up debugging process.

 - Feedback on the project to help improve the project. (optional)